krmannix/downcloud/README.md

 			* Must check that this file location is valid
 	* Runner can download all playlists
 * Show percentage of song downloaded along with song loaded
+* Convert all to 1 host
+* Allow user to cycle through options